$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: effective exponent of the correlation length

 as our final result.
 For $c$, the results depend clearly on the dimensionless quantity that is considered.
 Certainly deeper theoretical insight is needed to decide whether a unique effective exponent $\nu_{eff}$ can be obtained from finite size scaling.

 Note that at the cubic fixed point, for finite $m$ and any choice of $c_{i,j}$, one should get in the limit $L\rightarrow \infty$ a unique value for $\Delta y_t$, not depending on the choice of the dimensionless quantity.
 Indeed, analyzing various choices $\sum_{j=2}^m c_{i,j} \overline{U}_C^j$, we get similar numerical estimates for $\Delta y_t$ at the cubic fixed point for $Z_a/Z_p$, $\xi_{2nd}/L$, and $U_4$.
 In particular we confirm the numerical results of Sec.
 VII D of ref. \cite{myCubic}.
+In particular, plugging in the numerical estimate of $\overline{U}_C^*$ obtained in section \ref{UCflow} above we get